• Menu

 Note, however, that this extra sodium that ends up in your water gets washed out with your water to streams and lakes and oceans, and this sodium, which may be harmless to you in small amounts, can add up and eventually take some toll on wildlife creatures and habitats.

-At the end of the day, the choice to drink either hard or soft water is not likely to have any effect on your health and is generally decided more on personal or aesthetic preference than on health concerns.
+At the end of the day, the choice to drink hard or soft water is unlikely to affect your health and is generally decided more based on personal or aesthetic preference than on health concerns.

 Such aesthetic preferences are usually the primary factor in the decision to soften hard water for bathing purposes, though in this instance, soft water can actually offer some concrete advantages due to its chemical composition.